 Geography Virtual Field Trips

 For your geography studies, let your tween tour these world sites from home.
 Some are so detailed, they’ll feel like they’re really there.
-They’re some of our favorite world geography activities.
+While we love playing geography board games, virtual tours are some of our favorite world geography activities.

 If your tweens dream of visiting Paris and climbing the Eiffel Tower, now they can view this famous landmark and the stunning city from a variety of angles.